sideeffects/HoudiniUsdBridge/README.md

 USD library from Pixar's 22.05 branch, to help you decide which of these changes you may want or need to incorporate into your own USD build.

-Changes ordered from oldest to newest:
+Changes ordered from oldest to newest at initial release of Houdini 20.0.506:
 - [e65e9f57ea09c4715c0654ac6b50d59b7c58d143](https://github.com/sideeffects/USD/commit/e65e9f57ea09c4715c0654ac6b50d59b7c58d143):
   - **Not required**: These changes are primarily to the CMake system, and relate to the SideFX build system, Particularly around building debug